AngleProtocol/merkl-docs/mechanisms/features/README.md

 ## 🔄 Campaign Reallocation

 Once a campaign has ended, campaign creators can reallocate unclaimed rewards from any recipient to another address at their discretion.

-Campaign creators can also reallocate all unclaimed rewards at once
+Campaign creators can also reallocate all unclaimed rewards at once.

 To ensure users have enough time to claim their rewards, this feature is only available after a set period following the campaign’s end.